Charlotte Marion Cust Bradshaw1

 W/Cdr.
 Paul Henry Mills Richey married, firstly, Hon.
 Teresa Robinson, daughter of Roy Lister Robinson, 1st and last Baron Robinson and Charlotte Marion Cust Bradshaw, on 23 December 1939.1 He married, secondly, Mary Tylor, daughter of Major Vyvian Alfred Tylor.2 He and Mary Tylor were divorced in 1961.3 He married, thirdly, Diana Bowring, daughter of James Paull Bowring, in February 1969.3 He died on 23 February 1989.3

-He was decorated with the award of the Distinguished Flying Cross (D.F.C.) (and bar).1,3 He was decorated with the award of the Chevalier, Legion d'Honneur.3 He was decorated with the award of the Officer, Order of the Crown of Belgium.3 He was decorated with the award of the Croix de Guerre.3 He was decorated with the award of the Croix de Guerre (Belgian), avec Palmes.3 He gained the rank of Wing Commander in the service of the Royal Air Force.1 He was decorated with the award of the Bronze Medal for Saving Life from Drowning (of the Royal Humane Society).3 He was invested as a Fellow, Royal Society of Arts (F.R.S.A.).3 He was invested as a Fellow, Royal Geographical Society (F.R.G.S.).3 He wrote the book Fighter Pilot.3 He had five children.3
+He was awarded the Distinguished Flying Cross (D.F.C.) and bar.1,3 He was awarded the Chevalier, Ordre national de la Légion d'honneur.3 He was awarded the Officer, Order of the Crown of Belgium.3 He was awarded the Croix de Guerre.3 He was awarded the Croix de Guerre Belgian, avec Palmes.3 He gained the rank of Wing Commander in the Royal Air Force.1 He was awarded the Bronze Medal of the Royal Humane Society for Saving Life from Drowning.3 He was appointed Fellow, Royal Society of Arts (F.R.S.A.)3 He was appointed Fellow, Royal Geographical Society (F.R.G.S.)3 He wrote the book Fighter Pilot.3 He had five children.3

 Citations